sevidmusic/Rig/README.md

 of `rig`, it's good to create a symlink to `rig` in `~/.local/bin`.

-The `setup.sh` script will do just that.
+`rig` provides a `setup.sh` script that will do just that.

-After manual installation, run:
+After manual installation, move into `rig`'s root directory and 'run:

 ```sh
 ./setup.sh